roshab007/reacto-loader/README.md

 # reacto-loader

 A sleek, high-performance Loader component designed for seamless integration into both React and React Native/Expo applications.
-Offers rich customization options, fluid animations, and full cross-platform compatibility — perfect for modern apps that demand style and speed.

 ## Installation